Ismaelgdo/LocalGardensWebsite/README.md

 # Local Gardens

-Website written using HTML, CSS, JavaScript, Vue AND vuetify
+Website written using HTML, CSS, JavaScript, Vuejs and vuetify

 To access the website click the following link